AndreaRibuoli/RIBY/README.md

            * * * * *   F I N E   D E L   D U M P   R P G  * * * * *
 ```

 This is a good start to experiment seaching for *Operator Descriptors* role.
-A new chapter will be needed.
+A new chapter is needed.

 ----